Ever since the coronavirus pandemic started in 2020, fraudsters have tried to use it an opportunity for financial crime.

 How to report it

-If you think you've been the victim of a coronavirus scam, report it to us as soon as possible on 03456 002 290.
+If you think you've been the victim of a coronavirus scam, please call us immediately

 You can also visit the Take Five website for more help on protecting yourself against fraud.

-We also have our scams leaflet (PDF, 331.1KB) which tells you more about how to stay safe online.
+We also have a useful scams leaflet (PDF, 331.1KB) which tells you more about how to stay safe online.